biocodices/bed_to_tabix/README.md

 bed_to_tabix --in regions1.bed --in regions2.bed
 ```

-You will get a [gzipped] VCF file with the variant genotypes from the 2,504
+You will get a [gzipped] VCF file with the 1kG variants found in your regions.
-samples in the 1kG Proyect, at the regions listed in your BED(s).

 In case you can't connect to port 21 (FTP) --I know this is usual in some
 University networks--, you can use the HTTP URLs from 1000 Genomes: